Honduran White Bat

 - 20 days

-Click through all of our Honduran White Bat images in the gallery.
+View all of the Honduran White Bat images!

 The Honduran white bat makes little “tents” out of the leaves of the heliconia plant, then rests in them during the day.